ericchase-library/ts-templates-discord-bot/README.md

 https://github.com/ericchase-library/ts-templates-discord-bot

-This project houses the base Discord bot template project that I use to create new Discord bot template projects.
+This project houses the base Discord bot template project that I use to create new Discord bot projects.

 ## TypeScript Library and Template Project